AM-OpenSource/Battery-Management-System/firmware/README.md

    entry per second.
 2. File dates are sometimes wrong.
-3. Auto tracker often makes odd decisions, such as placing load on a low battery or charging a higher battery.
+3. Auto tracker often makes odd decisions, such as placing load on a low battery or charging a battery of higher charge.

 TODO